mskimalltoohuman/mskimalltoohuman.github.io/research.md

 <br>

 **Works in progress**
-* A paper on critique of Kane's Libertarianism
+* A paper on critique of Kane's libertarianism
 * A paper on loving and separating
 * A paper on reasons to begin to love
 * A paper on fake news and free speech